Set Current Location

 This adobe structure, built by Don Francisco Avila, is considered the oldest existing house in Los Angeles.
 By modern standards the home is quite small, though at the time it was the largest in the area.
 Although it has been heavily restored, much of the original structure survives today.
 It now functions as a museum with the interior having been refurbished to include a four-post bed and other typical furnishings from the era.

 Located in Downtown, this is LA's only museum dedicated solely to the Grammy Awards.
 Celebrating every musical genre, the museum aims to educate people of all age groups, especially young people, about the cultural importance of music.
 Spread over four floors, the museum also doubles up as an exhibition center as well as a venue for live concerts, public events and educational programs.
 Tours to the museum are available as well.
-Check the website for more information and a schedule of current events.
+From Michael Jackson's tour artifacts and iconic outfits to Backstreet Boys memorabilia, the museum displays prized possessions of the global music industry.
+A must-visit, you can check the website for more information and a schedule of current events.

 The African American Firefighter Museum is a wonderful landmark that documents the history and progression of the Firefighters of the country.
 The museum is like a restored house that consists of wooden flooring and stairs.
 The museum is spread over two floors and includes several exhibits, objects and collectibles that are simply interesting.
 All the displays are informative and are neatly arranged along the museum.
 Admission is free.
 A must see site for those who love American History.